obriencj/koji-smoky-dingo/docs/commands/filter-builds.rst

    -f NVR_FILE, --file NVR_FILE
                          Read list of builds from file, one NVR per line.
                          Specify - to read from stdin.

+ Working from tagged builds:
+   --tag TAG             Filter using the builds in this tag --inherit             Follow inheritance
+   --latest              Limit to latest builds

+ Sorting of output builds:
+   --nvr-sort            Sort output by NVR in ascending order --id-sort             Sort output by Build ID in ascending order

  Filtering by tag:
    --lookaside LOOKASIDE